Old wooden chair with worn paint and stacked handmade papers on the seat.

 studio free folk inhabits and operates on the traditional land of the Anishinaabeg, Wendat, and Haudenosaunee Peoples and is adjacent to the Kanien'keha:ka (Mohawk) community of Tyendinaga.

-We give thanks to all the generations of people who have taken care of this land past, present, and future; and recognize and deeply appreciate the Indigenous Peoples' connection to this land on which we live and work.
+I give thanks to all the generations of people who have taken care of this land past, present, and future; and recognize and deeply appreciate the Indigenous Peoples' connection to this land on which we live and work.

 Minimalist still life with two pieces of textured white paper, delicate beige grass, and a round white ceramic plate on linen.